 An emergency fund is exactly what it sounds like- it’s a fund for you to pull from if you run into an emergency.

 It’s the big stuff.

-If you lose your job, have a major medical emergency, your car breaks down, something breaks in your house and it has to be fixed immediately, etc.
+If you lose your job, have a major medical emergency, your car breaks down, something breaks in your house that has to be fixed immediately, etc.

 Now, for some of these emergencies, you may have seen them coming and you’ve already been saving into your sinking fund.

 But an emergency fund is for something you didn’t see coming AND didn’t have specific money set aside for.

 It’s a safety net to keep you from landing yourself in a crisis and falling deep into debt over an emergency.

 Unless you have a lot of disposable income hanging around every month AND you’re debt-free, the easy answer is yes.

 Maybe you just want to save a little bit for an emergency because you don’t have big emergency expenses.